sampsyo/cs6120/content/blog/2019-11-13-trace-gen-llvm/index.md

 We evaluate on a subset of benchmarks from [Embench](https://github.com/embench/embench-iot).
 These are single-threaded benchmarks targeted at embedded systems.

-We do not have an interpreter or language runtime so we could not inject trace code into the program, and importantly handle failed traces.
-Additionally, there are no guards to hook into this language runtime even if it did exist.
+We do not have an interpreter or language run time so we could not inject trace code into the program, and importantly handle failed traces.
+Additionally, there are no guards to hook into this language run time even if it did exist.
 For these reasons, we do not evaluate on entire programs, but rather small sections of the programs.
 Our methodology is a shown below.

 |         | Step |
 | ------------- | ------------------- |
-| 1 | Extract the body of a "hot" loop into a function
+| 1 | Manually extract the body of a "hot" loop into a function
 | 2 | Compile the function and run with the profiling pass
 | 3 | Compile the function with the trace generation pass
 | 4 | Run the generated trace